btrettel/flt/to-do.md

 Priorities:

-- purerng.f90:
-    - `set_determ` to set RNG type and seed for deterministic RNG more conveniently.
 - ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
     - Make simulation fully specified by the chromosome so that no additional `config` type needs to be passed in beyond the genetic algorithm configuration.
     - Design to use deb_efficient_2000 eq.
 4 for constraints.
 Objective functions must return an array for each constraint if any are violated.